New report: Winning the ecommerce content race

 “Without the showrooms, visual merchandising, and experienced sales assistants found in a traditional retail store, online content needs to be thoughtfully crafted in a way that, as far as possible, replicates that offline experience,” says Ed Bussey, founder of Quill and Chief Solutions Officer at Jellyfish.
 “Content standards need to be higher online than they would be in-store.”

-The report focuses on three fundamental types of Performance Content, each of which holds a particular value within the ecommerce cycle: product descriptions, category descriptions and buying guides.
+The report focuses on three fundamental types of Ecommerce Content, each of which holds a particular value within the ecommerce cycle: product descriptions, category descriptions and buying guides.

 Notable findings include: